fuinorg/event-store-commons/eshttp/README.md

 Event store commons HTTP adapter for Greg Young's [Event Store](https://www.geteventstore.com/).

 ## ESC Meta Data Structure
 The [Event Store](https://geteventstore.com/) has only limited support for different types of stored data.
-To allow having multiple types and versions of data and meta data, the common event store interface introduces a separate meta data structure.
+For example only UTF-8 encoding is supported if you want to use projections or the main data formats are JSON and (limited) XML.
+To allow having multiple types, different encodings and versions of data and meta data, the common event store interface introduces a separate meta data structure.
 It contains information about content-types, encoding, version, meta type and the meta information provided by the user.